Company Benefit Arrangements Sample Clauses

 Company Benefit Arrangements. (a) Schedule 3.17(a) of the Company Disclosure Letter lists each Company Benefit Arrangement.
 The term

 Company Benefit Arrangements.
-Upon Acquiror’s request, the Company shall terminate any Company Benefit Arrangement (including the Company’s 401(k) Plan) and any employee leasing arrangement or professional employee organization prior to the Closing Date.
-If Acquiror requests that the Company’s 401(k) Plan be terminated, the Company’s Board of Directors shall adopt resolutions authorizing the termination of the 401(k) Plan (which termination shall be no later than the day prior to the Closing Date) and the Company shall execute an amendment to the 401(k) Plan that is sufficient to assure compliance with all applicable requirements of the Code and regulations thereunder so that the tax-qualified status of the 401(k) Plan shall be maintained at the time of its termination.
+Upon Acquiror's written request delivered at least five business days prior to the Closing Date, the Company shall terminate any Company Benefit Arrangement intended to constitute a Code Section 401(k) arrangement and any employee leasing arrangement or professional employee organization prior to the Closing Date.
+If Acquiror requests that the Company's 401(k) Plan be terminated, the Company's Board of Directors shall adopt resolutions authorizing the termination of the 401(k) Plan and the Company shall execute an amendment to the 401(k) Plan that is sufficient to assure compliance with all applicable requirements of the Code and regulations thereunder so that the tax-qualified status of the 401(k) Plan shall be maintained at the time of its termination.
 The Company shall terminate any and all group severance, separation, retention and salary continuation plans, programs or arrangements (other than Contracts disclosed in writing to Acquiror prior to the Agreement Date and listed on Schedule 5.10 of the Company Disclosure Letter) prior to the Closing Date.

 Company Benefit Arrangements. (a) Schedule 3.18 includes a true and complete description of all arrangements under or with respect to which the Company or any of its ERISA Affiliates provides employee or executive compensation (other than salary or wage), bonus or benefits to any current, former or retired employee, any employee on an approved leave of absence, or any dependent of such Person, whether or not such Company Benefit Arrangement is covered by ERISA (each, a “Company Benefit Arrangement”).
 The Company has provided to Buyer true and complete copies of each Company Benefit Arrangement or, in the case of each Company Benefit Arrangement not existing in written form, a complete and accurate description of its material terms.